mobizt/ESP-Mail-Client/src/README.md

 return **`boolean`** The boolean value which indicates the success of operation.

+note: the function will exit immediately and return true if the time since previous success folder selection (open) with the same readOnly mode, is less than 5 seconds.

 ```cpp
 bool selectFolder(const char *folderName, bool readOnly = true);
 ```